Safeguarding Adults: Level 3 Training

 Competence at this level is about individuals starting to act on information, which may indicate possible harm or abuse and advise others team members if they have concerns.
 It includes competencies around professional knowledge, expertise, and ability to undertake or contribute to safeguarding adult enquiries.
 Level 3 professionals should have the knowledge, skills and attitudes as outlined for Levels 1 and 2, but also be able to demonstrate awareness of relevant adult safeguarding legislation, policy and methods of effective intervention.

-- have an understanding of Safeguarding Adults legislation, professional duties under The Care 2014 and relevant multi-agency safeguarding adults' policies and procedures
+- have an understanding of Safeguarding Adults legislation, professional duties under the Care Act 2014 and relevant multi-agency safeguarding adults' policies and procedures

 - be able to describe the safeguarding adults process with particular awareness around 'Making Safeguarding Personal'